The 5 Best Octave Fuzz Pedals (2022)

 Today’s market is full of amazing octave fuzz pedals and there is a lot of them to love.
-Still, if we have to pick one, it’s the JHS Supreme Fuzz.
+Still, if I have to pick one, it’s the JHS Supreme Fuzz.

 Many pedals sound as great, but this one stands out with its simplicity and easiness of use while offering a couple of aces up its sleeve to spice things up for a bit.

 At the first look, you will find the look of this pedal quite unusual, as there aren’t many things at the top.
 However, everything makes perfect sense once you start to use this unit.

 There are two knobs on the backside, Volume and Expand.
 The latter lets you crank up the fuzz and get some incredibly screaming tones.
 On the left side, this pedal offers a couple of buttons, which are real trumps, something that makes a difference.

 The first one is the Tone button, which cuts the mids and makes everything sound smoother.
 On the other side, the JHS mode is quite the opposite and delivers tons of mid-range notes.
 In this mode, you may count on a classic Univox Super-Fuzz, which can be heard on so many legendary records.